Charlie Shiel

-Charlie Shiel is a Scotland Club XV international rugby union player who plays for Edinburgh Rugby.
-His usual position is Scrum-half.
+Charlie Shiel is a Scottish rugby union player who currently plays for Edinburgh Rugby in the United Rugby Championship.

 Rugby Union career

 Amateur career

 Shiel is the son of Graham Shiel, and grandson of Dougie Morgan; both former Scotland rugby union international players.
 A former pupil of the Royal High School, Edinburgh, Shiel played for their then associated side RHC Cougars.
 He signed for Currie in 2015.
 Shiel entered the Scottish Rugby Academy in the 2015-16 season as a Stage 2 player.

 Professional career

 Shiel was previously enrolled in the BT Sport Scottish Rugby Academy as a Stage 3 player.
 Stage 3 players are aligned to a professional club and given regional support.
 In 2016, 2016-17, Shiel first became a Stage 3 player assigned to Edinburgh Rugby Shiel remains a Stage 3 player for the 2017-18 season still assigned to Edinburgh Rugby.
 However Shiel has turned out for Glasgow Warriors in their 2017-18 pre-season match against Northampton Saints.